stephen-fox/brkit/README.md

 arbitrary binary data.

 ## Installing command line utilities
-Since this is a Go (Golang) application, the preferred method of installation is using `go install`.
+Since this is a Go (Golang) project, the preferred method of installation is using `go install`.
 This automates downloading and building Go applications from source in a secure manner.
 By default, this copies applications into `~/go/bin/`.